notalanjoseph/RSMS-Attendance-Auto-Alerter/README.md

 ## How to use this 💻

 - Fork this repository.
-- Edit `chromium.py` to enter your credentials OR save your credentials as github secrets named `YOUR_UID` and `RSMS_PASSWORD`.
+- Edit `noSele.py` to enter your credentials OR even better save your credentials as github secrets named `YOUR_UID`, `RSMS_PASSWORD`, `SEMESTER`(eg: S5) and `BRANCH`(eg: CS-A).
-- Enable the workflow `Schedule Python script` from the repository's action tab.
+- Enable the workflow `Python script cronjob` from the repository's action tab.
 You can manually run the workflow by clicking `Run workflow` button to test if it's working.
 - Thats it!
 The service will run automatically according to schedule as explained.

 ## Known Issues 🤕